Battery Defense Attorney in Oakland

 We will use our legal expertise and experience to your advantage, working to lessen the severity of your violent crime charges and protect your future.
 Whether charged with a misdemeanor or felony, battery charges can cause lasting damage to your professional reputation and personal life.
 We understand what you are up against, and our lawyers can help.

-Make sure your case is in good hands, and contact the Law Offices of Torres & Caraves for a case evaluation.
+Make sure your case is in good hands, and contact the Law Offices of Torres & Caraves for a free initial case evaluation.